-At 1,412-feet below sea level, the Dead Sea is the lowest point on earth, which is pretty cool.
-At 997-feet deep, it is also the deepest hypersaline lake in the world – one that is 9.6 times more salty than the ocean, making it one of the saltiest bodies of water in the world.
+At 430m (1,412ft) below sea level, the Dead Sea is the lowest point on earth, which is pretty cool.
+It’s also the deepest hypersaline lake in the world at 304m (997ft) and 9.6 times saltier than the ocean.

 The Dead Sea contains a concoction of minerals that have been scientifically verified to carry healing properties.
-Its potassium acts as a moisturizer and helps your body recover after strenuous exercise – which combines with its bromides to help relieve muscle and joint tensions.
+The potassium acts as a moisturiser and helps your body recover after strenuous exercise; combined with the bromide in the water, it helps to relieve muscle and joint tensions.
 The concentration of sodium boosts your immune system, the calcium chlorides strengthen your bones and nails, and the magnesium has anti-ageing qualities.
-It’s no wonder tourists flock here from all over the world!

-Obligatory for any visit to the Dead Sea is lathering yourself in its natural supply of mud.
-From face to toe, covering yourself in it will leave your skin feeling more revitalized and smooth than any spa treatment.
+Obligatory for any visit to the Dead Sea is slathering yourself in the natural supply of mud.
+From face to toe, covering yourself in it will leave your skin feeling revitalised and more smooth than any spa treatment.

 Take photos before relaxing